 How to Protect Your Private Data

-Multiple steps are required to prepare an enterprise to prevent data breaches, from fixing vulnerabilities with data loss prevention to updating encryption keys to conducting drills.
-However, if you were to conduct a gap analysis of a typical breach preparation plan, one critical step would likely be missing from the list: identifying all of the sensitive data located across an enterprise — from emails to endpoints.
+It takes multiple steps to prevent data breaches, from fixing vulnerabilities with data loss prevention to updating encryption keys to conducting drills.
+And if you were to conduct a gap analysis of a typical breach preparation plan, one critical step would likely be missing from the list: identifying all of the sensitive data located across an enterprise — from emails to endpoints.

-The reason for this gap in data discovery is that the vast majority of organizations don’t have an accurate and dependable way to find all of their critical, sensitive data.
-Yet, without knowing all of the many places that sensitive data lives across and enterprise, organizations are at a significant disadvantage in the war on data privacy breaches.
+The reason for this gap in data discovery is that most organizations don’t have an accurate and dependable way to find their critical, sensitive data in all of the multitudes of places it may exist.
+Without knowing where sensitive data lives across the enterprise, organizations are at a disadvantage in the war against data privacy breaches.

-To meet the new demands of data privacy, enterprises need to up their game by finding the gaps in data breach preparation.
-Advanced technologies that deliver accurate data discovery, classification, and control add a significant weapon to your organization’s data breach arsenal, giving you a fighting chance to defend data security and privacy.
+To meet the new data privacy demands, enterprises need to up their game by filling the gaps in their data breach preparation.
+Advanced technologies that deliver accurate data discovery, classification, and control add a critical weapon to your organization’s data breach arsenal, giving you a fighting chance to defend data security and privacy.